Skip to content

 • Medical and dental insurance

-• Medical and dental insurance is available through HealthPartners for single or family coverage.
-With CCA covering 70-80% of medical and dental insurance coverage.
+• Medical and dental insurance for single or family coverage; CCA covers 70-80% of cost

 • Disability leave